Vietnamese Pork Chops (Suon Nuong)

 Storage Instructions

 You can store these Vietnamese pork chops in an airtight container in the refrigerator for up to 3-5 days.
-Alternatively, you can freeze the lemongrass pork in a freezer-safe container for up to 3 months.

 Can I substitute the lemongrass pork chop for something else?

 Of course!
 If you prefer to cook pork without a bone, you can use boneless pork shoulder steak.
-Otherwise, you can substitute the pork for chicken, beef, firm tofu, or any other protein of your choice. (*the cooking time will vary with different proteins)
+Otherwise, you can substitute the pork for chicken, beef, firm tofu, or any other protein of your choice. (*The cooking time will vary with different proteins)

 Recipe